What is abandonment?

-Abandonment due to generational trauma occurs when we inherit unprocessed feelings of abandonment from our immediate ancestors.
+Abandonment due to generational trauma occurs when we inherit unprocessed feelings from our immediate ancestors.
 The mechanism for this is called epigenetic inheritance.

 In my case, I not only inherited my mother’s unprocessed abandonment but also a double dose from my father.
 He experienced abandonment at the age of 4 when his mother died, and as a young teen when his father walked out of a second marriage and disappeared.
 (See Living with ghosts – confronting generational trauma)

 Because it’s embedded in our DNA right from birth, generationally inherited abandonment is hard to shift.
 I’ve written more on this below.

 Generationally inherited abandonment may or may not be present in your life.
-If you have feelings of abandonment with no obvious source, check your family tree.
+If you have these feelings with no obvious source, check your family tree.
 You may find something in the last 2-3 generations.
 You’ll find a framework for doing this in 7 Steps to identify family skeletons.

 Community, racial and ancestral abandonment is similar to generational abandonment; only it’s older and deeper.
-This is also a sense of abandonment that’s shared with circles of others.
+Feelings of abandonment can be shared with others.
 We are dealing with core emotional wounds that have been passed down over many generations.

 The key abandonment here is what I call the mother wound.
 It’s the original emotional separation from our physical mothers, from the earth—Mother Nature—as a bountiful provider of all our needs, and from the Cosmic Mother or Great Mother—our sense of belonging to the universe.